wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 1. In OpsManager, click **Wavefront Proxy Config**
 2. Click **Wavefront Proxy Config**, and then click **Custom**.
 3. Make your changes and click **Save**

+### Things aren't working.
+What can I do?

+Ensure that your environment meet requirements on the Ops Manager side and on the Tanzu Observability side.
+* **Ops Manager Requirements**
+  VMware Tanzu Observability by Wavefront nozzle has the following requirements:
+  *	Read-only access to the Doppler Firehose and Cloud Controller.
+  * Access to a Wavefront instance and an API token.
+[Service Account API token](wavefront_api.html#generating-an-api-token) is recommended.
+* **Tanzu Observability by Wavefront Requirements**
+  To set up the Tanzu Application Service integration on you Wavefront instance, you must have:
+  * Access to a Wavefront instance with a URL like https://<example>.wavefront.com.
+  * At a minimum, **Integrations** permission on that Wavefront instance.
+  * This version of the Tanzu Observability by Wavefront nozzle is compatible with Wavefront proxy version 10.14 and later.

 <!---RK>>Screenshot here when I know how.--->